Kray-G/kacc/docs/Lexer.md

 The lexer has a state internally.
 This is used when you want to change the state.
 The default state is `KACC_LEXER_STATE_INITIAL` which means `"INITIAL"`, and the state should be a string.
 You can set rules per state, and you can change the state during parsing.

 See below about how to use it.
-You should pass the `this` object as a sencond argument to the callback function if you want to use this method. `@$` is also available instead of `@setState`.
+You should pass the `this` object as a second argument to the callback function if you want to use this method. `@$` is also available instead of `@setState`.

 ```javascript
 lexer.addRule(/\/\*/) { &(value, this)